In order to be moved into a Member State from a territory or a third country,

 (3) Regarding the vaccination against rabies:

 Member States may authorise the movement into their territory from territories or third countries listed in Annex II to Regulation (EU) No 577/2013 of young dogs, cats and ferrets which are less than 12 weeks old and have not received an anti-rabies vaccination or are between 12 and 16 weeks old and have received an anti-rabies vaccination, but 21 days have not elapsed since the completion of the vaccination protocol for the primary vaccination against rabies.
-See information at national websites
+See information at young animals

 In that case, the animals must be accompanied by either